philschmid/terraform-aws-sagemaker-huggingface/examples/autoscaling_example/README.md

   hf_model_id          = "distilbert-base-uncased-finetuned-sst-2-english"
   hf_task              = "text-classification"
   autoscaling = {
     min_capacity       = 1   # The min capacity of the scalable target, default is 1
     max_capacity       = 4   # The max capacity of the scalable target
-    scaling_target_invocations = 200 # The scaling target invocations (requests/minute)
+    target_value       = 200 # The scaling target invocations (requests/minute)
     scale_in_cooldown  = 300 # The cooldown time after scale-in, default is 300
     scale_out_cooldown = 60  # The cooldown time after scale-out, default is 60
   }
 }
 ```